xavierjohn/ServiceLevelIndicators/README.md

 * LocationId - The location id.
 Where is the service running? eg. Public cloud, West US 3 region.
 * Operation - The name of the operation.
 Defaults to `AttributeRouteInfo.Template` information.
 * HttpStatusCode - The http status code.
+* api_version - If [API Versioning](https://github.com/dotnet/aspnet-api-versioning) is used, the version of the API.

 ## Prerequisites